-The persistent store is used for storing unit-of-work messages and publish-and-subscribe data to disk.
+The persistent store is used for storing unit-of-work messages to disk.
 This means message and status information can be recovered after a hardware or software failure to the previous commit point issued by each application component.

-Under UNIX, the broker persistent store can be implemented with:
+Under z/OS, the broker persistent store can be implemented with:

 the Adabas database of Software AG

 a VSAM linear data set (LDS) accessed using Data In Virtual (DIV)

 EntireX provides an Adabas persistent driver.
 This enables Broker unit of work (UOW) messages and their status to be stored in an Adabas file.
 It is designed to work with Adabas databases under z/OS, UNIX, Windows, BS2000 and z/VSE, and can be used where the database resides on a different machine to Broker kernel.
 For performance reasons, we recommend using EntireX Broker on the same machine as the Adabas database.

 The Adabas persistent store driver module is contained within

 the regular Broker load library or binaries directory.
 Module

 parameter.
 Use the supplied job EXBJ015 from data set